imgurujeet/match-maker-app/README.md

 ### Cloudinary Setup
 - Add your Cloudinary API credentials in `gradle.properties` or as environment variables.
-- Use Cloudinary SDK for handling image uploads.
+- Use Cloudinary SDK for handling image storage.

 ## How to Contribute
 - Fork the repo and create a new branch.